 Happy birthday Glen

-1984 - Right-back Glen Johnson was born in Greenwich.
-He signed from Portsmouth for £17m in June 2009, and has so far struck seven times in 102 games for the reds, helping us to claim the League Cup and reach the FA Cup Final last season.
+1984 – Right-back Glen Johnson was born in Greenwich.
+He signed from Portsmouth for £17m in June 2009, and has so far struck eight times in 143 games for the reds, helping us to claim the League Cup and reach the FA Cup Final in 2012.

 Balmer signs in